-3. Studio City Hotel & Casino, February 2018.
+3. February 2018.
 The 32.000 sq. foot Warner Brothers Fun Zone is mainly aimed at keeping the kids busy while mum and dad slink off for a movie.
-Among the many character themed fun zones, there’s a Tom & Jerry Picnic Playground and a giant assault course featuring the likes of Daffy Duck, Coyote and Roadrunner.
+Among the many character themed zones, there’s a Tom & Jerry Picnic Playground and a giant assault course featuring the likes of Daffy Duck, Coyote and Roadrunner.
+Beep, beep etc.

-4. Studio City Hotel & Casino, February 2018.
-Wonderboy and I wasted no time in grabbing tickets for Batman: Dark Flight, a 4D multi-sensory simulator that leads you through an explosive adventure chasing The Joker, Bane and Two Face through the streets and airways of Gotham City.
+4. February 2018.
+With limited time that day, Wonderboy and I wasted no time in grabbing tickets for Batman: Dark Flight, a 4D multi-sensory simulator that leads you through an explosive adventure chasing The Joker, Bane and Two Face through the streets and airways of Gotham City.
+Highly recommended!

-5. Studio City Hotel & Casino, February 2018.
+5. February 2018.
 You can’t leave without jumping on The Golden Reel Ferris wheel!
 The slow-moving figure 8 is comprised of seventeen cabins, each holding up to ten people.
-The views across Macau’s Cotai Island are amazing, a skyline of skyscrapers like The Parisian in one direction, nothing but undeveloped wetland in the other.
+The views across Macau’s Cotai Island are amazing, a skyline of skyscrapers such as The Parisian in one direction, nothing but undeveloped wetland in the other.
 A joint Ride & Fly ticket for The Golden Reel and Batman: Dark Flight costs 200MOP (£18 €20 $25).